Table of Contents

 Is Delrin Stronger Than Nylon?

-There is an overlap of the possible industry applications for both nylon and Delrin.
-Both have similar material properties and both are semi-crystalline thermoplastics.
+There is an overlap of the possible industry applications for both nylon and delrin.
+Both have similar material properties and they both are semi-crystalline thermoplastics.
 For example, both are used in the manufacture of bearings, gaskets, gears, rollers, and washers.

 Is Delrin Stronger Than Aluminum?